All of

 purchase dormant bareroot roses January-May or purchase plants shipped

-year round in pots of planting mix (like ours).
+year round in pots of planting mix.
 Contact your mailorder

 nurseries early for the best selection as most take pre-orders for